 The case looks genuinely unique, especially in a world of gamer-aesthetic fishbowl-style towers with illuminated innards.
 The front gives you easy access to a pair of US ports, one USB-C, a 3-in-1 media card slot, and an audio jack.
 Unfortunately, that’s a combination headset jack rather than separate headphone and microphone inputs.
 There’s also a vertically-mounted DVD-RW drive.

-Inside, you’ll find an Intel Core i5-9400F processor, 16GB RAM, and an NVIDIA GeForce GTX 1660 Ti GPU — beefy enough for streaming, gaming, and video editing, though you might find you need more muscle, in which case you can upgrade the graphics card to something like a GeForce 2080.
-As for storage, HP includes a 512GB SSD for the system drive and a 1TB hard drive for data.
+Inside, you’ll find an Intel Core i3-10100 processor, 8GB RAM, and an NVIDIA GeForce GTX 1650 Super GPU — beefy enough for streaming, gaming, and video editing, though you might find you need more muscle, in which case you can upgrade the graphics card to something like a GeForce 2080.
+As for storage, HP includes a 256GB SSD, so it would probably be a great idea to add a 1TB hard drive for data.
 There’s also a ton of connectivity here: Bluetooth and Wi-Fi, of course, along with VGA and HDMI, USB and Ethernet in back.

 How Powerful Does Your Computer Need to Be For Streaming?